sebinxavi/Dockerizing-a-Node.js-web-app/README.md

 [Docker Hub repositories](https://docs.docker.com/docker-hub/repos/) allow you share container images with your team, customers, or the Docker community at large.

-I have uploaded this Container Image to docker hub and you can download the image by
+I have uploaded this Container Image to docker hub and you can download the image by the following command,

 ~~~sh
 docker pull sebinxavi/node-web-app:1